 Joanna Shepherd, a law professor at Emory University, conducted a national survey of medical malpractice attorneys that explored why malpractice attorneys reject cases.

 |Case is unlikely to settle||0.94%|

 |Hospital not involved in medical malpractice||0.23%|

 Some quick thoughts on these results:

-- Complexity and expense of bringing a claim usually means that you are going to need multiple experts to put the case together.
+- Complexity and expense of bringing a claim usually means that you will need multiple experts to put the case together.
 This is a real factor.
 A malpractice trial you can try with just one expert if necessary, is a lot more palatable to one where you need five experts just to establish what you need to get your case to the jury.

 - The 1% of lawyers who handle malpractice cases who reject a case because it probably won’t settle should find another line of work.

 How Much Upside Is a Lawyer Going to Require?

 What becomes clear from these results is that there is malpractice, that from the survey, shows that the economic reality of litigation forces many contingent fee attorneys to reject legitimate cases.
 Why?
 Because if the case fails, our firm loses the money we have spent on the cases.
 Almost every serious malpractice lawyer does the same thing.
 So how big does the case need to be?
 The study looked at this.
 There is a strong relationship between the value of the case and the level of risk a malpractice attorney will tolerate: